ActionPL/duckstation_openbios_savestates/README.md

 <h1>This Ropository has one goal.
-Which is to create a Savestates database for Arkadyzja!</h1>
+Create a savestates database for Arkadyzja!</h1>

 Savestates for [Arkadyzja][1] are created in almost the same way as those for use by Fightcade - with the main difference being that the emulator uses [OpenBios from PCSX-Redux Team][2] .